ONLYOFFICE/office-js-api/Word/ApiComplexForm/Methods/SetTextPr.md

 # SetTextPr

 Sets the text properties to the current form.
-This method is used only for text and combo box forms.
+Used if possible for this type of form.

 ## Syntax